-(5) Surface Inspection

-- (a) Where indicated by Figs 1 to 4, magnetic particle inspection will be carried out with the following exceptions, when liquid penetrant testing will be permitted: - austenitic stainless steels; - interpretation of open visual or magnetic particle indications, - at the instruction of the Surveyor. - (b) Unless otherwise specified in the order, the magnetic particle test shall be performed on a forging in the final machined surface condition and final thermally treated condition or within 0.3 mm of the final machined surface condition for AC techniques (0.8 mm for DC techniques).

-- (c) Unless otherwise agreed, the surface inspection is to be carried out in the presence of the Surveyor.
-The surface inspection is to be carried out before the shrink fitting, where applicable. - (d) For magnetic particle testing, attention is to be paid to the contact between the forging and the clamping devices of stationary magnetization benches in order to avoid local overheating or burning damage in its surface.
-Prods shall not be permitted on finished machined items. - (e) When indications were detected as a result of the surface inspection, acceptance or rejection is to be decided in accordance with clause (6)
+- (5) Surface Inspection (2022) - (A) Where indicated by Figs 1 to 4, magnetic particle inspection should be carried out with the following exceptions, when penetrant testing would be permitted : - austenitic and ferritic-austenitic(duplex) stainless steels; - interpretation of open visual or magnetic particle indications, - at the instruction of the Surveyor. - (B) Unless otherwise detailed in the specification, the magnetic particle test should be performed on a forging in the final machined surface condition and final thermally treated condition. - (C) Unless otherwise agreed, the surface inspection should be carried out in the presence of the Surveyor.
+The surface inspection should be carried out before the shrink fitting, where applicable. - (D) For magnetic particle testing, attention should be paid to the contact between the forging and the clamping devices of stationary magnetization benches in order to avoid local overheating or burning damage in its surface.
+Prods should not be permitted on finished machined items. - (E) When indications are detected as a result of the surface inspection, acceptance or rejection is to be decided in accordance with clause (6)

-(6) Acceptance Criteria and Rectification of Defects
+(6) Acceptance Criteria and Rectification of Defects (2022)